icsm-au/DynAdjust/README.md

 ### General requirements and prerequisites
  - A C++14 compiler, such as gcc, Microsoft Visual Studio or Apple LLVM (clang)
+ - Boost C++ headers and libraries
- - Apache Xerces-C++ headers and libraries
+ - Apache Xerces C++ headers and libraries
  - Codesynthesis XSD headers and libraries
  - Intel Math Kernel Library (MKL) headers and libraries